Khloe Kardashian’s Best Friend Malika Haqq Flaunts Legs In Spandex Shorts After Pregnancy Reveal

 Khloe Kardashian’s best friend, Malika Haqq, is showing off her stunning stems in her latest social media update.
 The reality star showcased her legs, but hid her growing baby bump in the brand new Instagram snap.

-On Thursday, Malika posted a new photo of herself looking gorgeous and glowing as she donned a bright, neon orange ensemble.
-Haqq showcased her long, lean legs in a pair of spandex bike shorts while adding a baggy, plain white t-shirt over top to hide her bulging belly.
+On Thursday, Malika posted a new photo of herself looking gorgeous and glowing as she wore a bright, neon orange ensemble.
+Malika showcased her long, lean legs in a pair of spandex bike shorts while adding a baggy, plain white T-shirt over top to hide her bulging belly.
 Malika added an oversize matching orange windbreaker jacket and carried a cup of tea for the photo.

 Khloe’s bestie wore her long hair parted down the middle and styled in waves that fell down her back and rippled over her shoulders.
-She also donned a full face of makeup for the snap, which included long, dark eyelashes, black eyeliner, and a coral-colored eye shadow.
-Malika added pink blush on her cheeks, and an orange toned color on her lips to complete her glam look.
+She also wore a full face of makeup for the snap, which included long, dark eyelashes, black eyeliner, and a coral-colored eye shadow.
+Malika added pink blush on her cheeks, and an orange-toned color on her lips to complete her glam look.

-Meanwhile, Haqq’s fans went wild for the snap and took to the comment section to gush over Malika.
+Meanwhile, Malika’s fans went wild for the snap and took to the comments section to gush over Malika.

 “You’re gorge,” one follower wrote.